Haroonhsa007/webRTCDialer/README.md

 6.  **During a Call**:
     *   **Mute/Unmute**: Click the microphone icon to mute or unmute your audio.
     *   **Hold/Resume**: Click the pause icon to put the call on hold.
 Click the play icon (which appears when a call is on hold) to resume the call.
+    *   **Send DTMF (Touch Tones)**: If you need to interact with an automated system (like an IVR or conference call menu), a DTMF keypad will appear below the main call controls when your call is active.
+Click the numbers (0-9, *, #) on this keypad to send the corresponding tones.
+    *   **Transfer Call / Add Call (Future Features)**: You may see buttons for "Transfer Call" and "Add Call."
+These are placeholders for advanced functionalities that are not yet implemented.
     *   **Hang Up**: Click the red phone icon to end the active call.
 7.  **Call History**:
     *   Your recent calls (incoming, outgoing, missed) along with their duration and time will be listed in the "Call History" section on the dashboard.